-When ordering, please include in the request your name, the last four digits of your social security number or your student ID number, your telephone number and the address to which the transcript should be sent, along with the $10.00 fee payable to CFTEA.
+When ordering, please include in the request your name, the last four digits of your social security number or your student ID number, your telephone number, and the address to which the transcript should be sent, along with the $10.00 fee payable to CFTEA.

 All CFTEA records are maintained under the last four digits of a student’s social security number.
-If this information was not supplied to the CFTEA office during an registration for a course, it may cause any transfer request to be incomplete.
+If this information was not supplied to the CFTEA office during registration for a course, it may cause any transfer request to be incomplete.

 To save students time and added expense, please first contact the CFTEA office at 888.366.3242 or [email protected] for assistance to complete the appropriate paperwork.

 Credit for completed college courses may be transferred to a student’s CFTEA transcript.
 Classes must be completed at an accredited post-secondary institution.
-The credits must be accompanied by grades of “C” or better in order to be eligible for transfer.
+The credits must be accompanied by grades of “C” or better to be eligible for transfer.

-In order to transfer credits from a college to CFTEA, the CFTEA office must be sent an official transcript of the student’s credits and grades from the college as well as course descriptions for the classes intended to be transferred.
+To transfer credits from a college to CFTEA, the CFTEA office must be sent an official transcript of the student’s credits and grades from the college as well as course descriptions for the classes intended to be transferred.
 A fee of $40.00 is assessed for the evaluation of transfer credit which must accompany the request.